 IEP team is a group of people who work together to create a student’s IEP.
 There are several required members.
 These include a regular education teacher, a special education teacher, a school representative, an expert who can interpret evaluation results, and parents.
-Check out a graphic that shows who’s on the IEP team.
+Find out who else is on the IEP team.

 Modifications are changes in what’s taught to or expected from a student.
 The student may have a shorter or simpler assignment or may not be expected to learn as much as her peers.
 Learn about the difference between accommodations and modifications.

 Multisensory instruction is teaching that engages more than one sense at a time.
 For example, a teacher may have a child use his finger to trace spelling words in sand or shaving cream.
 Multisensory instruction can be more effective than instruction that only uses one sense.
 Check out examples of multisensory techniques for reading and math.

 Percentile rank (percentiles) refers to the percentage of students of the same age or grade that perform lower than the student.
 For example, if a student scores at the 5th percentile, that means that 5 percent of students score lower than him and 95 percent score higher.

 Portfolio assessment is when a student is evaluated on a collection of his work, such as projects and writing samples.
 This can be an alternative to traditional grading or standardized testing.